randyrants/multifilez/README.md

 That said, I did have to convert all of the tabs to spaces and I nearly vomited when I saw the lack of {}'s but at the same time, it compiles, runs, and is a happy little app, so enjoy the trip down memory lane or your first look at a project that didn't have garbage collection, managed runtime, just-in-time interpretation, and often had to be mindful of string length to run under 2MB of RAM.

+This project was recompiled using Visual Studio 2019.

 ## Where can I get the compiled version?
 Click the Releases button in the header above or go to https://github.com/randyrants/multifilez/releases directly